rammangrulkar/rammangrulkar.github.io/academia/index.md

 <br />
 ## Interaction with Professional Institutions:
 <ol>
+<li>Conducted a Hands-on Session on, “Applications of Google's DialogFlow in Knowledge Base” in AICTE ATAL Academy sponsored Online Short-Term Training Programme (STTP) on "Recent Advancement in AI and Machine Learning" during 25th October 2021 to 30th October 2021 organized by Deptt.
+Of CSE, Asam Kaziranga University, Asam.</li>
+<li>Conducted a Hands-on Session on, “Artificial Intelligence Bot for Academia: Case Studies with Google's DialogFlow and Microsoft Virtual Assistant” in AICTE ATAL Academy sponsored Online Short-Term Training Programme (STTP) on "Artificial Intelligence and Machine Learning with Data Science" on 15th July 2021.</li>
+<li>Conducted One Day Hands on Workshop on “Scientific Research Writing: A Cloud Based Approach” in ISTE Approved One Week FDP on “Research for Beginners", organized by Nutan Maharashtra Institute if Engineering and Technology, Talegaon, Pune on 14th July 2021.</li>
+<li>Conducted a Hands-on Session on “Artificial Intelligence Bot for Academia: Case Studies with Google's DialogFlow and Microsoft Virtual Assistant” at Babasaheb Naik College of Engineering, Pusad in AICTE ATAL Academy sponsored Online Short- Term Training Programme (STTP) on "Recent Advances in Artificial Intelligence" on 13th July 2021.</li>
+<li>Conducted One Day Hands on Workshop on “Applications of Power Automate, Power Virtual Assistant on AI Educational Bot” at DJSCE Mumbai on 5th June 2021.</li>
+<li>Delivered a Talk on “Role of AI Bots in Education” at ARMIET, Shahapur, Mumbai on 20th May 2020.</li>
 <li>Conducted One Day Hands on Workshop on “Research Writing, Research Preparation and Research Tools” at SMMCA Nagpur on 17th April 2021. </li>
 <li>Delivered a Talk on “Innovation tools for Research” in Two Days workshop on “Research Publications” (RTCEIT-2021) at SKNSITS Lonawala, Pune on 26th February 2021. </li>
 <li>Delivered a Talk on “Innovation in Research Tools” in One Week online Faculty Development Program on “Research Trends in Computer Engineering and Information Technology” (RTCEIT-2021) at Smt.
 Kashibai Navale College of Engineering, Pune on 8th January 2021. </li>